Does spironolactone cause an initial breakout

 Skin Purging: Some individuals experience a purging process where impurities are brought to the surface, leading to breakouts initially.

-See also Spironolactone acne blood clots
+See also Spironolactone estrogen production

 Inconsistent Use: Not following a consistent dosing schedule or skipping doses can impact the effectiveness of spironolactone and contribute to breakouts.